AdvaiyaLabs/AWS-with-Nexmo-SMS/README.md

 	<img src="https://github.com/AdvaiyaLabs/AWS-with-Nexmo-SMS/blob/master/docs/image6.png" width=600>
 8. Click on **Save**

-## Steps to use the AWS with Nexmo SMS app
+## Steps to use the AWS with Nexmo SMS
 1. Go to the browser and type **&lt;&lt;AWS Instance IP&gt;&gt;:9033** (replace AWS Instance IP with your instance public IP address).
 2. Login with default credentials - username: **admin** and password: **admin.**
 3. Click on **Login**.